IngBryanMartin/IngBryanMartin/README.md

 <p align="center">
 I'm a Systems and Informatics Engineering who is passionate about technology and constantly seeking challenges in order to continue learning and improving my skills to tackle challenging projects.
 With strong analytical, problem-solving, and communication skills, I can effectively collaborate with clients and team members in different languages, including Spanish and English.
 In addition, I have advanced skills in programming, data analysis and database management.
-I'm passionate about finding innovative ways to improve the efficiency and effectiveness of IT systems and I'am excited to apply my skills in a company that values innovation and operational excellence.
+I'm passionate about finding innovative ways to improve the efficiency and effectiveness of IT systems and I'm excited to apply my skills in a company that values innovation and operational excellence.
 </p>

 ---